U.S. FDA panel narrowly backs Merck's at-home COVID-19 pill | Health

 A panel of expert advisers to the U.S. Food and Drug Administration on Tuesday narrowly voted to recommend the agency authorize Merck & Co's antiviral pill to treat COVID-19.
 If the FDA authorizes the drug, it would be the first at-home treatment for the virus nearly two years into the pandemic.
 The authorization would likely be limited to patients at high risk of developing severe disease, although the exact population would be defined by the agency.

 The vote comes as fears about the new Omicron variant have rattled financial markets and sparked concerns about the strength of the global economic recovery as the world continues to fight the coronavirus pandemic.
-Merck's oral therapy called molnupiravir, developed with Ridgeback Biotherapeutics, targets parts of the virus that are not changed by mutations in the Omicron variant.
-They could become even more vital if vaccine-induced and natural immunity are threatened by the variant.
+Merck's oral therapy called molnupiravir, developed with Ridgeback Biotherapeutics, targets part of the virus called the RNA polymerase that has not been changed much by mutations in the Omicron variant.
+The pill - and a potentially more promising drug being developed by Pfizer - could become even more vital if vaccine-induced and natural immunity are threatened by the variant.

+"If you look at the sequence of the of the RNA polymerase, the sequence of the Omicron variant is not very different from all of these other variants, so you would predict that it should be equally active," Merck scientist Daria Hazuda said in an interview.
+Pfizer Inc's rival pill Paxlovid showed an 89% reduction in hospitalizations and deaths in its clinical trial.
+The FDA could consider that drug within the next few months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)